Indian students abroad: Australia

+Ban on students from Punjab, Haryana, Uttarakhand, Uttar Pradesh, and Jammu & Kashmir

+In the first half of 2023, reports emerged that students from Punjab and Haryana were banned or restricted from applying to five Australian universities.
+The universities feared their ability to fast-track applications would be compromised by Home Affairs due to the number of applicants from these states intending to actually work, and not study.
+In 2020–21, at least 600 student applications with forged documents from these states surfaced to light.

+In mid-2023, Australian universities expanded the bans to include Uttarakhand, Uttar Pradesh, and Jammu & Kashmir.
+In 2025, several Australian universities revised their restricted regions list in response to a significant rise in student visa misuse by individuals seeking migration opportunities rather than pursuing genuine education.
+Among the Indian states included were Punjab, Haryana, Uttar Pradesh, Rajasthan, Gujarat, and Jammu and Kashmir.

+Canada

+As of 2025, there were 137,608 international students from India enrolled in Canadian institutions.

 Historical trends

 The number of Indian students in Canada exceeded the number of Chinese students in Canada in 2018, with the Indian student population quadrupling between 2015 and 2019.
-The number of Indian students in Canada increased from 48,765 in 2015 to 219,855 in 2019.
+The number of Indian students in Canada increased from 48,765 in 2015 to 219,855 in 2019, constituting 34% of Canada's foreign student population.

 Impact of the Covid-19 pandemic

-Canada placed a travel ban on India and Pakistan starting April 22, 2021, because of the Covid-19 pandemic.
+Canada placed a travel ban on India and Pakistan starting April 22, 2021, because of the COVID-19 pandemic.
 With the ban being extended further, Indian students from Punjab reportedly travelled to Canada through Moscow, Mexico, Serbia, Qatar, Dubai among other locations, paying up to three times the regular air fare.
 Canada also does not accept RT-PCR tests from Indian labs because of which students travelling from India are forced to get tested elsewhere before entering Canada.

 University of Ottawa professor Amir Attaran slammed Canada PM Justin Trudeau's decision to ban flights from India as racist, pointing out that the United Kingdom experienced 6500% higher cases than Canada in the same time period but did not face a similar travel ban to Canada.